bentomhall/nih-system/homebrewery/world/player-options.md

 The target's gear melds into the new form.
 The creature can't activate, use, wield, or otherwise benefit from any of its equipment.
 **Creature into Object.** If you turn a creature into an object, it transforms along with whatever it is wearing and carrying into that form, as long as the object's size is no larger than the creature's size.
 The creature's statistics become those of the object, and the creature has no memory of time spent in this form, after the effect ends and it returns to its normal form.
 Damaging the object in any way (including any alteration to its form) ends the incantation immediately.

 \page
+# Appendix: New Conditions
+## Staggered
+Staggered creatures have their speed reduced to half and can take either an action or a bonus action and cannot take reactions.
+If they make an attack with their action, they can only make a single attack regardless of how many they normally could with that action.

+## Shaken
+Shaken creatures cannot take reactions and make attacks at disadvantage.

+\page